Summary

 - cognitive therapy

-Research has shown that behaviour modification therapies are more successful when the child has an active role in deciding on the program, its goals and incentives.
-Therapies that aim to change behaviour by punishment alone generally do not work.
-The key is to reward the child for good behaviour.
-A goal of family engagement is to lower stress and expressed emotion, and certainly to stop any violence or aggression.
+Research has shown that therapies targeting behaviour are more successful when the child has an active role in deciding on elements of the program, its goals and outcomes.
+Therapies that aim to change behaviour by punishment or restricting access to things the child needs or enjoys do not work and are not considered contemporary best practice.
+Positive reinforcement, explicit teaching, visual/verbal prompts and cues, and environmental supports are far more effective.

 Cognitive therapy and ADHD

-Cognitive therapy aims to help the child to better manage ‘thinking skills’, such as problem solving and self-control.
-Activities can include role playing and working out in advance how to handle particular situations.
+Cognitive therapy aims to help the child develop critical ‘thinking skills’, such as problem solving and impulse-control.
+Therapeutic activities can include role playing and working out in advance how to handle particular situations.

 The child learns to think through the possible consequences of an action before performing it.
-For example, the first self-instruction could be ‘Stop!’ followed by ‘What is the problem?’ and ‘What would be the best plan to solve the problem?’
-Cognitive therapy may be helpful for children who are impulsive.
+For example, the first self-instruction could be ‘Stop!’ followed by ‘What is the problem?’ and ‘What would be the best plan to solve the problem?’.
+Cognitive therapy may be helpful for children who are impulsive and possibly engaging in more risky behaviour.

-Impulsive children who are quick to anger can benefit from support to monitor and regulate their mood.
-The child learns how to recognise the signs of their growing frustration and learns a range of coping skills designed to defuse their aggression.
+Children who are quick to anger or who have difficulty with appropriate emotional responses can benefit from support to monitor and regulate their mood.
+The child learns how to recognise the signs of their growing frustration and apply a range of coping skills designed to defuse their anger.
 They also learn relaxation techniques and stress management skills.

-A child with ADHD may be unpopular with their peers (children of the same age) if they are aggressive or lack social skills.
+Children with ADHD may struggle with peer relationships (children of the same age) if social interactions are challenging for them.
+This can particularly be the case if they struggle with understanding social expectations, turn taking, emotional regulation during play, and responding to social cues.
 Being bullied, ignored or teased by peers can contribute to low self-esteem.

-Your child may learn basic social skills such as:
+Your child may learn basic skills such as:

 - different ways of starting a conversation